visipedia/tf_classification/tfserving/README.md

 This directory contains utility code for interacting with a [TensorFlow Serving](https://www.tensorflow.org/serving/) instance.
 I'll walk through the basic steps of using TensorFlow Serving below.

 ## Export a Trained Model
 When your training process has finished you will be left with a training checkpoint file created by the [tf.train.Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver) class.
 We need to convert this checkpoint file for use with TensorFlow Serving.
-You'll need to create a yaml configuration file for the export (that species the .
+You'll need to create a yaml configuration file for the export (essentially specifying the number of classes, input size, and a few other things).
 An example:

 ```yaml
 # Export specific configuration